By Rob Shaul

 Several athletes demonstrated improved overhead squat mobility over the course of the 6-week cycle, however, no exercise protocol stood out as providing better results.

-Much attention and emphasis has been placed on proper movement and mobility in the past decade to include the development of an entire “mobility industry” as a subset of the fitness industry.
+Much attention and emphasis have been placed on proper movement and mobility in the past decade to include the development of an entire “mobility industry” as a subset of the fitness industry.

 Improved mobility has been identified by some as a measure of durability, and by others as a key component of athletic performance and strength development potential.